Sophie Ellis-Bextor: 2015–2019: Familia and The Song Diaries

 In January 2015, Ellis-Bextor said that she had begun working on her sixth studio album, once again with Ed Harcourt.
 In January 2016, Ellis-Bextor posted an image on Instagram captioned "Last song written.
 Next stop – rehearsals! #album6 #whatthehellshouldicallit."
 She also posted a YouTube video of the making of the album.

 According to Ellis-Bextor, the album, titled Familia, was inspired by a recent visit to North America, particularly Mexico.
-Familia is the Spanish word for "family" (a tattoo Ellis-Bextor wears in her arm since her first child's birth) and Ellis-Bextor described the album's sound as closer to that of her earlier albums.
+Familia is the Spanish word for "family" (she also has the term as a tattoo on her right arm) and she described the album's sound as closer to that of her earlier albums.
 She explained that she "wanted something with a Spanish or Italian feel" and that it continued some stories from Wanderlust.
 Familia was released in September 2016 and reached number 12 on the UK Albums Chart.
 It spawned four singles, but none of them made it into any major chart.
 After taking time off for the birth of her child in late 2015, she resumed touring in 2017, mostly at small venues in the UK.

 In November 2017, she announced via Facebook a selection of her greatest hits reworked with an orchestra.
 In February 2018, she announced the album's title, The Song Diaries, and pointed out that it would consist of re-recorded tracks spanning her career from theaudience to Familias "Wild Forever", plus a new track.
 The album's artwork was drawn by David Downtown.
 The Song Diaries first single "Love Is You", a disco track originally performed by Carol Williams, which is sampled on her early hit Groovejet, was released in August 2018.
 The Song Diaries was released in March 2019 and peaked at number 14 in the UK.